-The Board of Directors equally values and respects the rights of each shareholder.
-It is well aware that shareholders have the right of ownership to oversee Nok Air business by appointing the Board as their representatives, entitled to make a decision about the company’s major change.
-As a result, Nok Air facilitates the shareholders by offering fundamental legal rights or the rights they deserve, such as the right to sell or transfer shares, the right to share in the profit, the right to receive accurate, comprehensive and adequate company information in a timely and equitable manner to make decisions, right to propose additional meeting agendas before the shareholders’ meeting, the right to attend shareholders’ meetings to vote for appointment or dismissal of directors, the right to set directors’ remuneration rate, the right to appoint auditors, and the right to set the auditing fee.
-This includes the issues that affect the company.
+The Board of Directors gives values and respects the rights of each shareholder equally and is aware that shareholders have the rights of ownership to oversee Nok Air business by appointing the Board as their representatives, entitled to make a decision about the Company’s major change.
+As a result, the Company facilitates the shareholders by offering fundamental legal rights or the rights they deserve, such as the right to sell or transfer shares, the right in profit sharing, the right to receive accurate, comprehensive and adequate company information in a timely and equitable manner for decision making, the right to propose director names or additional meeting agendas before the shareholders’ meeting, the right to attend shareholders’ meetings to vote for appointment or dismissal of directors, the right to set director’s remuneration rate, the right to appoint auditors, and the right to set the auditing fee.
+This includes the issues that affect the Company.
 Nok Air will never take an action to violate or limit the rights of shareholders.

-- Thailand Securities Depository Company Limited (TSD), securities registrar of Nok Air, will send the shareholders an invitation letter, also available in English for foreign shareholders.
-Enclosed with the letter are supporting documents that contains key information to help shareholders decide, such as objectives and rationality as well as the Board’s opinions stated in all meeting agendas.
-Shareholders will be able to study the information at least seven days prior to the Shareholders’ Meeting.
-Moreover, Nok Air will announce the Shareholders’ Meeting in newspapers to comprehensively inform the shareholders about date, time, venue and agenda of meeting in Thai and English in compliance with law.
+- Thailand Securities Depository Company Limited (TSD), securities registrar of Nok Air, will send invitation letter, also available in English for foreign shareholder, to shareholder.
+Enclosed with the letter are supporting documents that contain key information to help shareholders in decision making, such as objectives and rationality as well as the Board’s opinions stated in all meeting agendas.
+Shareholders will be able to study the information at least seven days prior to the shareholders’ meeting.
+Moreover, the Company will announce the shareholders’ meeting in newspapers to comprehensively inform the shareholders about date, time, venue and agenda of meeting in Thai and English in compliance with the law.

-- Nok Air adds communication channels of shareholders through its website http://nok-th.listed company. com/home.html where information and update will be exclusively posted there.
+- Nok Air adds communication channels of shareholders through its website nok-th.listedcompany.com where information and detail will be exclusively posted.
 The invitation letter to the meeting will be posted in advance before the meeting day for shareholders to conveniently and comprehensively download the meeting agendas.

-- If a shareholder cannot attend the meeting himself/herself, Nok Air allows that shareholder to appoint an independent director or any individual to attend the meeting on his/her behalf using any of three proxy appointment forms provided with the invitation letter as regulated by law.
-Nok Air will also help them with proxy instruction and prepare complimentary stamp duty for the proxy.
+- If a shareholder cannot attend the meeting himself/ herself, the Company allows that shareholder to appoint an independent director or any individual to attend the meeting on his/her behalf using any of three proxy appointment forms provided with the invitation letter as regulated by law.
+The Company will also help them with proxy instruction and prepare complimentary stamp duty for the proxy.

-- Nok Air will prepare venue and facilities to equally facilitate all shareholders who attend the meeting, such as adequate parking space for shareholders who drive and easy access for all shareholders, with map of venue attached to the invitation letter.
+- The Company prepares venue and facilities to equally facilitate all shareholders who attend the meeting, such as adequate parking space for shareholders who drive and convenient transportation for all shareholders, with map of venue enclosed with the invitation letter.